rolobio/DictORM/README.md

 # "dictionary" now contains.
 >>> will.flush()

-# PgPyDict will NEVER commit or rollback changes, that is up to you.
+# DictORM will NEVER commit or rollback changes, that is up to you.
 # Make sure to commit your changes:
 psycopg2_conn.commit()
 ```